-However, employees who leave the University with 10 years or more of service and 80 or more hours of vacation have their payout deposited into an individual, tax-free account, called a Health Care Savings Plan, to be used to reimburse post-employment medical expenses.
+However, employees who leave the University with 10 years or more of service and 80 or more hours of vacation have their payout deposited into an individual, tax-free account, called a Health Care Savings Plan, to be used to reimburse post-employment health expenses.

 Faculty and P&A

 When a faculty or P&A staff member has worked 67% time or greater for 11 months, any unused vacation days (up to the maximum of one year’s accumulation of 22 days) may be paid out when the employee ends University employment.

 Your Internet ID and password will remain active until December 31 of the year following your resignation.
 For example, if you resign on February 20, 2017, your ID and password would be effective until December 31, 2018.
 This will allow you continued access to MyU.

 - Update your personal information.
 This will allow mail such as W-2 forms to reach you.